-WY2020 was characterized by notable snowpack and precipitation variability throughout the cool season in the northern Sierra Nevada (Figure 2a).
-Both fall and late winter featured near record-low precipitation and snowpack at the Central Sierra Snow Laboratory (CSS Lab).
-The upper right quadrant represents wet and snowy "Big Year" conditions when both accumulated precipitation and SWE exceed the 50th percentile.
-The upper left indicates SWE was above the median but accumulated precipitation was below median.
-Trajectories into this "Dry But Snowy" quadrant can result from dry fall conditions followed by appreciable snowfall, especially in places that normally receive fall precipitation as rain, or in lower elevation, warmer locations when anomalous snowfall has occurred instead of rainfall.
+WY 2020 was characterized by notable snowpack and precipitation variability throughout the cool season in the northern Sierra Nevada (Fig. 2a).
+Both fall and late winter featured near-record-low precipitation and snowpack at the Central Sierra Snow Laboratory (CSS Lab).
+The upper right quadrant represents wet and snowy "big year" conditions, when both accumulated precipitation and SWE exceed the 50th percentile.
+The upper left quadrant indicates that SWE was above the median, but accumulated precipitation was below median.
+Trajectories into this "dry but snowy" quadrant can result from dry fall conditions followed by appreciable snowfall, especially in places that normally receive fall precipitation as rain or in warmer lower-elevation locations when anomalous snowfall has occurred instead of rainfall.
 A drying fall has been identified as one signal of climatic change in California (Luković et al., 2021) and elsewhere in the wUS (Cayan et al., 2010).
 This drying could induce a systematic leftward shift in future phase diagram trajectories during the 21st century.
 In addition, a shift in precipitation timing into the colder months of the season could also drive a leftward shift (Gershunov et al., 2019).

-Dry snow drought conditions (meteorological drought) are identified in the lower left (third quadrant) when SWE falls into the D0-D4 range (i.e., less or equal to the 30th percentile) and accumulated precipitation is below the median.
-We defined warm snow drought when SWE falls to below the 30th percentile and accumulated precipitation is greater than the median (lower right, or fourth quadrant).
-An additional case of 'dry-but-warm' snow drought occurs when trajectories are in the dry quadrant but skew towards the wetter side of a 1:1 line (dashed line in the dry snow drought quadrants).
+Dry-snow-drought conditions (meteorological drought) are identified in the lower left (third quadrant) when SWE falls into the D0-D4 range (i.e., less than or equal to the 30th percentile), and accumulated precipitation is below the median.
+We defined warm snow drought when SWE falls to below the 30th percentile, and accumulated precipitation is greater than the median (lower right or fourth quadrant).
+An additional case of "dry but warm" snow drought occurs when trajectories are in the dry quadrant but skew towards the wetter side of a 1:1 line (dashed line in the "dry snow drought" quadrant).
 These conditions indicate drier-than-average conditions overall but with precipitation events that did not favor snowpack accumulation.
-To facilitate connecting various trajectories of phase diagrams with driving processes, the annotated figure is paired with a conceptual diagram showing potential physical interpretations (Figure 2b).
+To facilitate connecting various trajectories of phase diagrams with driving processes, the annotated figure is paired with a conceptual diagram showing potential physical interpretations (Fig. 2b).